chrka/drlnd-p3-collaboration/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VhOlxvI-CNs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+(_The video is from an agent trained beyond the minimum requirements of this project._)

 The goal of the agents is to play tennis; they have to bounce a ball between them over a net using rackets, without letting the ball hit the ground or fly out of bounds.